-The data for Volunteering and Civic Life in America 2012 were collected through the September Volunteer Supplement to the Current Population Survey (CPS) .
+The data for Volunteering and Civic Life in America 2014 were collected through the September, 2013 Volunteer Supplement to the Current Population Survey (CPS) and the November 2013 Civic Supplement to the CPS.
 The CPS is a monthly survey of about 60,000 households (approximately 100,000 adults), conducted on an annual basis through a partnership with the U.S. Census Bureau and the Bureau of Labor Statistics.
 The Current Population Survey obtains information on employment and unemployment for the nation’s civilian non-institutionalized population, ages 16 and older.
 The purpose of the September supplement is to report information on the incidence of volunteering, the characteristics of volunteers, and other aspects of civic life in the United States.

 Volunteers are defined as persons who perform unpaid volunteer activities.
 The count of volunteers includes only persons who volunteered through or for an organization.

-National Service data, which is specific to the programs administered by the Corporation for National and Community Service, come from both the Corporation and its external partners.
+National Service data, which is specific to the programs administered by the Corporation for National and Community Service (CNCS), come from both CNCS and its external partners.

 How are the rankings calculated?

 The Volunteering and Civic Life in America website includes rankings of America's states, large cities (metropolitan areas) and mid-size cities.